aleklisi/The-Sound-Of-Erlang/article.md

 | ffplay        | 4.2.2     |

 ### The theory behind

+Before we make music with Erlang, it's worth explaining some of the basic theory behind what sound actually is, this will come in handy later.

 *Sound* is a vibration that propagates as an acoustic wave.

 *Frequency* is the number of occurrences of a repeating event per unit of time.
 Its basic unit is *Hz* which is the number of occurrences in one second.